The Natural Child Project - Celebrating attachment parenting and unschooling since 1996

 Does the Santa Legend Endanger Trust?

-A close friend and I had an interesting discussion recently about the Santa Question.
-Is it OK to tell a child that Santa Claus is real?
-Is this a harmless "white lie", an innocent and loving attempt to give a child the pleasure of make-believe, and the reassurance of fitting into our culture, or is it essentially and inescapably a lie that can affect the child's critical capacity to trust?
+Children love Santa Claus, and it's not just about the presents.
+It's about fantasy, hope, and fun.
+But there's no getting around it: the Santa Claus legend has created a dilemma for parents.
+Is it ethical to tell a child that Santa Claus is real?
+Is this a harmless "white lie", an innocent and loving attempt to give a child the pleasure of make-believe and the reassurance of fitting into our culture, or is it essentially and inescapably a lie that can affect the child's critical capacity to trust?

-Although my son Jason was taught to believe in Santa, I worried about the eventual outcome this might have, as I had not been told the Santa story in my own childhood.
-When he asked the "Santa question" at age eight, I learned that my fears had been correct.
+Although my son was taught to believe in Santa, I worried about the eventual outcome this might have, as I had not been told the Santa story in my own childhood.
+When he asked the "Santa question" at age eight, I learned that my fears had been well-founded.
 I can still remember his look of dismay, confusion, and sadness as I admitted as gently as I could that Santa was, in fact, a myth.
-Although I then told Jason the true story of Saint Nicholas of Patara, this did little to comfort him.
+Although I then told him the true story of Saint Nicholas of Patara, this did little to comfort him.
 I've regretted our original decision ever since.
-Is there a way to keep the fantasy without the lie?

 But how can a parent draw the line between innocent fantasy - so important in a child's life - and an ultimately harmful lie that will inevitably have to be explained later?
 Children thrive on fantasy and make-believe.
 They love inventive stories and fictional characters, and readily give their stuffed animals and dolls names and unique personalities.
 Fantasy and play are essential elements in a child's life.
 They not only bring joy and humor, but also enhance the ability to imagine and to think "outside the box".
 Imagination is a critical part of thinking and problem solving.
 What is the difference, then, between healthy fantasy and deception that endangers parent-child trust?
 Is there a way to keep the fantasy without the lie?